frameable/pigeon/README.md

 ### changes = Pigeon.diff(left, right)

-Compares data structures and returns changes required to make d1's content equal to d2's.
+Compares data structures and returns changes required to make `left`'s content equal to `right`'s.
 The format of the returned changes is based on [RFC 6902](https://tools.ietf.org/html/rfc6902), with the modification that path components which are array indexes, if they refer to an object, may take the form `[<id>]` where `<id>` is the value of a property meant to uniquely identify that object, with a property named `id`, `_id`, `uuid`, or `slug`.

 ### left = Pigeon.patch(left, changes)